IHTSDO/delta-generator-tool/README.md

 ```

 ### Snowstorm Warning
-At this time the Snowstorm terminology server is not able to process the delta files created by this tool because there can be multiple rows for the same component.
-To update Snowstorm with a new version of a code system please use a snapshot import.
+The Snowstorm terminology server is not able to process delta files containing multiple rows for the same component.

+To load a new version of a code system into Snowstorm either use the `-latest-state` flag within this tool when creating a delta archive or simply
+import a snapshot instead (slower but has the same effect).

 ## Documentation
 - [Frequently Asked Questions FAQ](docs/faq.md)